veritrans/Veritrans-ios-sdk/MidtransCoreKit/code_usage.md

                                andGrossAmount:<#(NSNumber *)#>];
 ```

-**Important Note:** `grossAmount` need to be the same as `itemDetails` total price
+**Important Note:** `grossAmount` need to be the same as `itemDetails` total price, otherwise Veritrans server will reject the transaction.

-After you've the data above ready, you can continue to make a payment transaction.
+After the above data ready, you can continue to make a payment transaction.

 ## 2. Normal Credit Card Transaction

-In Credit Card transaction there're two main step to make transaction
+In Credit Card transaction there are two main steps to make transaction

 * Generate `token` as representation of credit card
 * Charge transaction with generated and valid `token`